Presenting Sponsor:

 Local screenwriter, Bertron Bruno glimpses a fictional

-conversation between three young men from the hood
+conversation between three young men from the hood who

 THE DAYS AND THE HOURS